 YDB cluster topology

 A YDB cluster consists of storage and database nodes.
 As the data stored in YDB is available only via queries and API calls, both types of nodes are essential for database availability.
 However, distributed storage consisting of storage nodes has the most impact on the cluster's fault tolerance and ability to persist data reliably.
 During the initial cluster deployment, an appropriate distributed storage operating mode needs to be chosen according to the expected workload and database availability requirements.
+The operation mode cannot be changed after the initial cluster setup, making it one of the key decisions to consider when planning a new YDB deployment.

 Cluster operating modes

-Cluster topology is based on the chosen operating mode, which needs to be determined according to the fault tolerance requirements.
+Cluster topology is based on the chosen distributed storage operating mode, which needs to be determined according to the fault tolerance requirements.
 YDB's failure model is based on the concepts of fail domain and fail realm.

 The following YDB distributed storage operating modes are available: